 (a) for their exothermic decomposition energy, if attempting to exit the class of desensitized explosives;

-(b) according to test 1 (a), test series 2 and 3 and tests 6 (a) and (b), respectively of this Manual and according to the classification procedure in section 51.3, to preclude a mass explosion in the corrected burning rate test ;
+(b) in accordance with test 1 (a), test series 2 and 3 and tests 6 (a) and (b), respectively of this Manual and in accordance with the classification procedure in section 51.3, to preclude a mass explosion in the corrected burning rate test ;

-(c) according to the corrected burning rate test;
+(c) in accordance with the corrected burning rate test; and

-(d) and nitrocellulose should be tested according to Appendix 10 of this Manual in order to be used in nitrocellulose mixtures.
+(d) nitrocellulose should be tested in accordance with Appendix 10 of this Manual in order to be used in nitrocellulose mixtures.

 51.3 Classification procedure

 51.3.1 Before packaged substances or mixtures are subjected to the burning rate test, tests as specified below should be performed to rule out the possibility of mass explosion.
-According to test 6 (a), substances and mixtures should be tested first with a standard detonator (Appendix 1 of the Manual) and, if no explosion occurs, with an igniter just sufficient (but not more than 30 g of black powder) to ensure ignition of the substance or mixture in the packaging.
-If there is a positive result in test 6 (a), test 6 (b) should be performed with the initiation system causing the positive result in test 6 (a).
+In accordance with test 6 (a), substances and mixtures should be tested first with a standard detonator (Appendix 1 of the Manual) and, if no explosion occurs, with an igniter just sufficient (but not more than 30 g of black powder) to ensure ignition of the substance or mixture in the packaging.
+If there is a positive result in test 6 (a), test 6 (b) should be performed with the same initiation system that caused the positive result in test 6 (a).

 51.3.2 It is not always necessary to conduct tests of all types:

-(a) Test series 3 may be waived if the explosive itself (i.e. before phlegmatized) is not too sensitive or thermally unstable according to test series 3.
+(a) Test series 3 may be waived if the explosive itself (i.e. before being phlegmatized) is not too sensitive or thermally unstable in accordance with test series 3.

 (b) Test series 3 and tests 6 (a) and (b) may be waived if test series 2 has been passed.

-(c) Test series 3 is not applicable to nitrocellulose mixtures containing no other explosives, for which stability of the nitrocellulose is established according to Appendix 10.
+(c) Test series 3 is not applicable to nitrocellulose mixtures containing no explosives other than nitrocellulose, for which the stability of the nitrocellulose has been established in accordance with Appendix 10.

-(d) Tests 6 (a) and 6 (b) may be modified or waived according to section 51.3.3.
+(d) Tests 6 (a) and 6 (b) may be modified or waived in accordance with section 51.3.3.

 (e) Test 6 (b) may be waived if in each type 6 (a) test: